Written By: Diego Castillo

-With U.S.-Russia relations at a historic low, sanctions now affect banking, flights, and other sectors.
-This tense geopolitical climate creates serious challenges for travellers.
+With U.S.-Russia relations at a historic low, sanctions now impact banking, flights, and many other services, creating serious challenges for travelers.

 Can Americans Travel To Russia Now?